Storm Damage? Hire Licensed Professionals

 The contract MUST include a complete and thorough description of all anticipated work to be performed by the contractor.

 Payment terms included.
+It is recommended that milestone payments be discussed.
+Keep enough funds to correct any problems that come up at the end of the projec.
 Insist on a complete written receipt after all payments.

 California Law: Don’t pay more that $1,000 or 10%, whichever is less, when the contract is signed.

 Also have a timeline of when work will be done and completed.
 This should include milestone payments when a specific amount of work has been successfully completed by a certain date.
 You don’t want this work to drag on until next year.
 You may consider putting a no-fee cancellation clause if your contractor drags your job on past milestones.
 Remember, things come up in construction that often, legitimately delay completion.
 You will have a much better outcome by working these things peacefully and pleasantly with your contractor.